 We are you.
-We love Miraculous Ladybug, Love Live, Sailor Moon and PreCure.
+We love Miraculous Ladybug (at least the first season), Love Live, Sailor Moon, and PreCure.
 We adore Ever After High and Monster High.
+We get tempted by the Bayer horses every year until we remember cats will destroy them.
 (Ginny at least played with Barbies the way they are supposed to be played with, and wishes they’d go back to some of the older style merchandising.
 Becca collected the horses more than the dolls.)
 We play horse games and farming sims and get lost in a good story about teens in impossible love.
 (Give us all the fanfic!
 Give.
 Give now!)
 We have a weakness for sparkly and pretty things.
 And to us, pink is just another color in a huge rainbow of colors.
 (Bring back Lisa Frank!)

 We’ve created this game for people no matter their gender or age who love exploring, story based play and have a spirit of competition.
-If you like games like Barbie Horse Adventures and Star Stable Online, we hope that you’ll like our game—a game where you can ride and take care of your horse in a huge open-world-style map that includes mini-games like Disney Princess games, platforming elements like Sly Cooper and Okami, farming and building elements, dress-up, and as much customization as we can stuff into a game.
+If you like games like Barbie Horse Adventures and Star Stable Online, we hope that you’ll like our game—a game where your main character (MC) can ride and take care of a horse in a huge open-world-style map that includes mini-games like Disney Princess games, platforming elements like Sly Cooper and Okami, farming and building elements, dress-up, and as much customization as we can stuff into a game.

 Customization is important.
-Our player character is a girl.
+Your MC is a girl.
 There is no one type of girl.
 There is no one right way to be a girl and we want to provide enough options that everyone has a way to show who they are and be represented in the game!
 (Even if some of it may have to wait for expansions.
 Fingers crossed.)
-Representing you and the incredible rainbow of who we are is important to us.
+Representing the incredible rainbow of who we are as people is important to us.
 Prep.
 Goth.
 Boho.
 Retro.
 Punk.
 Hip Hop.
 Country.
 We’ve got you covered.

-There’s a lot more to Mystic Riders than caring for and racing your horse.
+There’s a lot more to Mystic Riders than caring for and racing horses.
 There are friendships to be made, a world to save, and a huge mystery to solve.
 Do things have to be the way they are?
-Can we all get along?
+Can everyone get along?
 Who is Rose Neptuna really?
-And why does the Bence have to be so cute anyways?
+And why does Bence have to be so cute anyways?
 Questions like ‘who am I?’ and ‘what am I going to be when I grow up?’ are balanced with silliness and fun.
 (Who knew that goats love pajamas?)
 And let’s be honest, sometimes those questions don’t go away even when you’re an adult.
 (Ginny can attest to this.)